The Midwest Newsroom: Ethics and Practices

 The Midwest Newsroom is a public radio collaboration based at KCUR 89.3.
 KCUR’s Federal Communications Commission FM Broadcast Station License is held by the Curators of the University of Missouri.
 The Board of Curators is KCUR’s governing body.
 KCUR has a Community Advisory Board.

-The collaboration was founded in is funding by direct contributions from the five Midwest Newsroom partners and a grant from The Schmidt Family Foundation.
+The collaboration is funded by direct contributions from the five Midwest Newsroom partners and a grant from The Schmidt Family Foundation.
+A one-time funder (2022) was The Kauffman Foundation.

 Artificial intelligence (AI)